 − 2.39 ∗ I(accent=‘present’) − 0.15 ∗ I(city=‘Surrey’)

 The estimated regression slope for the four predictors are the same for the two odds.
-Interpretations for the coefficients are similar to the logistic regression model, except for the intercepts.
+Interpretations for the coefficients are similar to that of /in the logistic regression model, except for the intercepts.
 The exponent of first intercept e−5.58 = 0.004 represents the odds that a baseline voicemail receives “Yes” as the answer for requesting appointment offer.
 The exponent of second intercept e−2.98 = 0.051 represents the odds that a baseline voicemail receives “Yes” or “Not sure” as the answer for requesting appointment offer.
-In this model output, we could observe that religion and accent have larger influence on the possibility of receiving appointment offer, which is in accordance with Figure 2.
+In this model output, we could observe that religion and accent have larger influence on the possibility of receiving appointment offer, which is shown in Figure 2.

 Sample Size Calculation